daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-03-04-Ariana-Mcap2020-EarlyLifeHistory-Samples.md

 #### **Notes for 20210325**

 - Happy with how the sample counts turned out and how homogenized they were for the symbiont counts.
-There was some tissue remains left within the samples under the microscope but not enough to disturbe the accuracy of the counts.
+There was some tissue remains left within the samples under the microscope but not enough to disturb the accuracy of the counts.

 #### **Symbiont count data for Ariana samples completed on 20210328**